 Because of work restrictions for the graduate student AIs, it is usually not possible to accomodate "overload" registrations -- so do stay on the wait list as long as you can.

 There is nothing to buy!
-We'll use the "JetStream" website, provided by the National Weather Service.
-In addition, I'll provide numerous handouts and additional readings.
+One resource we will use is the "JetStream" website, provided by the National Weather Service.
+For example, check out their page on tornadoes, which will be an assigned reading.
+In addition to that site, I'll provide numerous handouts and additional readings.

 We'll look at national and local current weather almost daily during the course.
 I bet you already know how to interpret these images!

 Please do reach out if you'd like to know more about our course.
-Most of the course content will be kept on Canvas once the semester begins.
+Our course content will be kept on Canvas once the semester begins.